rafaellapinho/rafaellapinho/README.md

 ### Hi, I'm Rafaella Pinho 👋

-- 👩  I’m currently working with Front-end Development and I also with Google Analytics and Google Tag Manager.
+- 👩  I’m currently working with Front-end Development and also with Google Analytics and Google Tag Manager.

 <div style="display: inline_block"><br>